 Indian businesswomen have not only become successful in their careers, but they have also played a significant role in inspiring all the other women in the country to live their dreams and be successful.
 They have set the bar quite high and have motivated others to climb high in their careers, which is good because it helps everyone work hard toward achieving their goals.
 To this end, we have decided to introduce you to some of these enterprising women of the country, who are quite famous for their hard work.
-So, scroll down and get inspired by them!
+So, scroll down and get inspired by some reputed businesswomen in India!

 In This Article

 The chairman and MD of Biocon, Dr. Kiran Mazumdar Shaw is a strong willed lady known for her unusual choices.
 Her strong determination has led this small company to become one of the biggest biotechnology ventures.
 She also ranks in the list of the richest women in India.

 Chanda Kocchar is the CEO and MD of ICICI Banks and is ranked 20th on the Forbes ‘World’s 100 most powerful women list’.
 Her hard work has bagged her handful of awards like the Rising Star Award, Business Woman of the Year 2005, Retail Banker of the Year 2004 and Excellence in Retail Banking Award.

 Shahnaz Husain is a prominent name in the Indian beauty industry.
 The manager and leader of a cosmetic company under her name ‘Shahnaz Husain Herbals’ offers more than 400 beauty products under its banner with a global turnover of 100 million dollars.